michael-collins/3d-digital-art-and-design--oer/_exercises/maya-animated-textures/maya-animated-textures.md

 2. Create and set a project folder called **_{{ page.submission-id }}-L1_** set your scene to the project folder, and create the sub folders by choosing **_File_** → **_Project Window_** → **_Accept_**.
 3. Download the provided [Example Image Sequence]({{ site.baseurl }}{{ page.asset-path }}/animated-texture.zip).
 Extract and preview the image sequence by opening it with Quicktime 7.
 4. Create a unique polygonal object that responds to the image sequence in some way.
-5. Attach the image sequence to the object's material color channel.
+5. Attach the image sequence to the object's material color attribute channel.
+You may plug it into other material attributes as well.
 6. Change the default 48 frame duration of the animation timeline to **24** frames.
 7. Create a motion path.
 8. Attach the polygon object to the motion path.
 Animate the object to follow the motion path for 24 frames.